-I’ve been on a couple of winter trips where I did not pack right and let me tell you, it can almost ruin a trip!
+I’ve been on a couple of snowy trips where I did not pack right the right winter travel outfit and let me tell you, it can almost ruin a trip!
 How can you get the most out of your vacation when you’re too cold and freezing to walk around and take it all in?
 Here are some things that I learned and what I would pack differently next time!

 1. Pick a long, thick coat in a neutral color

-This is the foundation to any winter look.
+This is the foundation of any winter look.
 I love hacks on how to look expensive without spending a lot of money, but I’ve learned some things are worth spending extra money on.
-Wanting something to be thick and warm is a no-brainer, but the style is up to you!
+Wanting something to be thick and warm is a no-brainer, but the exact style is up to you!

 Want to make a statement?
 Go with a faux fur coat.
 These are very eye-catching and surprisingly warm!